Aerozol/listenbrainz-server/docs/general/data-update-intervals.rst

 If you suspect something has gone very wrong you can also search for tickets, and lodge new tickets, in our `ticket tracker <https://tickets.metabrainz.org/projects/LB>`_.

-   [1] A footnote contains body elements, consistently indented by at least 3 spaces.

-*Listens via a connected Spotify account may not be submitted immediately, causing a short delay

-**Listen statistics may take longer on the 1st and 15th of each month
+   *Listens via a connected Spotify account may not be submitted immediately, causing a short delay **Listen statistics may take longer on the 1st and 15th of each month

 This complicated schedule is caused by ListenBrainz having a lot of interconnected parts that work at different scales.
 For more details, read on!